tpremoli/ADMIRE-DL/supplemental_files/unprocessed_datasets/README.txt

-This folder contains unprocessed samples from the ADNI & Kaggle datasets for testing purposes.
+This folder contains unprocessed samples from the ADNI dataset for testing purposes.

 ADNI:
     TODO: provide specific collection used in this report